 Others experience no symptoms or warning signs at all.
-Because of this, it is important to speak with your doctor regarding your individual risk factors and decide if calcium scoring done near Germantown MD by the The Radiology Clinic may be beneficial to you.
+Because of this, it is important to speak with your doctor regarding your individual risk factors and decide if calcium scoring done in Germantown MD by The Radiology Clinic may be beneficial to you.

 Don’t wait to make your health a top priority.
 Contact us today to set up your Calcium Scoring appointment.